sdhayalk/Grayscale_to_Color_using_CNN/README.md

 Places dataset.
 [More details here](http://places.csail.mit.edu/)

 # Results
-Here are some of the best, average and worst results
+Here are some of the best, average and worst results.
+Most of the results are sepia toned.
+However, obvious objects such as sky, farms etc. are being colored almost correctly.
+After further literature search, I found that using a complex cost function that takes into account more information can greatly achieve good results and produce much lesser sepia toned images.

 ## Some of the best generated colorized image